There is no official way to calculate your engagement rate on Instagram.

 This may be why Instagram doesn’t include engagement rate stats – simply because they are trying to reduce its importance as a metric.
 Every social network talks about engagement rate in one way or another.
 By not talking about it publicly, and by defining engagement differently, Instagram can act like it is different from its competitors (and therefore cooler).

 On top of that, businesses now use Instagram regularly, and for businesses, it’s not for fun.
-They have to be able to work out whether or not they are succeeding, and as it can take a while to generate revenue from an Insta account, the metric they will look at in the early days will be engagement rate.
+They have to be able to work out whether or not they are succeeding.
+As it can take a while to generate revenue from an Insta account, a useful early metric is engagement rate.